MAGICGrants/MagicGrants.org/funds/voting.md

 * Under the "Poll Control" page, upload/type the list of voters again (leave "Invite even voters who have already voted?" unchecked) and click "Add voters".
 * Send inactive voters another email.

 *Note: you do NOT need send reminder emails for every wave of newly registered voters!
-Once they register, they will see a link to pariticpate in the poll ("Pending poll invitations:").
+Once they register, they will see a link to participate in the poll ("Pending poll invitations:").

 To stop the poll: